top of page

 The adjective 'ambidextrous' has its etymological roots in Latin.
 It is a fusion of two Latin words: 'ambidexter,' where 'ambi' means 'both,' and 'dexter' means 'right.'
 Originally, in Latin, 'ambidexter' was used pejoratively to describe someone who was considered deceitful or untrustworthy, suggesting that they could use both hands equally, implying a lack of favoritism or preference.
 Over time, the term evolved and came to describe individuals who possess the remarkable ability to use both hands with equal ease and proficiency.
 The negative connotations of deceitfulness faded away, leaving behind the positive sense of being highly skilled with both hands.
 Therefore, the etymology of 'ambidextrous' underscores its use as an adjective to depict individuals who are exceptionally adept at using either hand, displaying a rare and valuable level of manual dexterity.

-Quiz: Find the meaning of the adjective ambidextrous:
+Find the correct meaning of the adjective ambidextrous:

 Try Again!